Corythucha ciliata: Distribution and hosts

-C. ciliata is native to North America and is found where its host trees grow.
+Corythucha ciliata is native to North America and is found where its host trees grow.
 The main host is the American sycamore (Platanus occidentalis) but it is sometimes found on other species of Platanus, and it has been recorded on Broussonetia papyrifera, Carya ovata, Chamaedaphne sp., Fraxinus sp., Quercus laurifolia and Liquidambar styraciflua.

-In Europe, C. ciliata was first observed in 1964 in Padova, Italy, and has since spread throughout Southern and Central Europe, infesting the European hybrid plane (Platanus × acerifolia).
-Although it does not of itself kill trees, in Central Europe it is often found in association with two plant-pathogenic fungi which can kill trees, Apiognomonia veneta and Ceratocystis fimbriata, leading to the hypothesis that it may act as a vector for these fungi.
+In Europe the sycamore lacebug was first observed in 1964 in Padova, Italy, and has since spread throughout Southern and Central Europe with populations are far east as Uzbekistan, infesting the London plane (Platanus × hispanica).
+Although it does not by itself kill trees, in Central Europe it is often found in association with two plant-pathogenic fungi which can kill trees, Apiognomonia veneta and Ceratocystis fimbriata, leading to the hypothesis that it may act as a vector for these fungi.

+Feeding causes leaves to show chlorotic stippling (light coloured marks from lack of chlorophyll) near leaf veins which can spread across the entire leaf causing them to lighten or bronze, ultimately leading to premature falling.
+The effects of this are most notable in late summer.

+Britain and Ireland

+Whilst widespread in mainland Europe, it's not considered endemic to the United Kingdom.
+In 2006, outbreaks were discovered by agents from the Plant Health and Seeds Inspectorate (PHSI) at two nurseries in Bedfordshire along with a stand of plane trees nearby.
+The insects were found to have infected both London and Oriental plane trees imported from France and Italy, as well as mature plane trees on the site.
+It was assumed the species was established however no further sightings were reported until 2023.

 Life cycle

 After the adults have mated, the female lays eggs on the undersides of leaves of the host tree, usually near a fork in the veins.
 When the eggs hatch, the juveniles stay close together at first, only moving onto a new leaf at the fourth instar stage.
 They puncture the epidermis of the leaf with their mouth parts and suck sap.
 There are five instars, after which the nymphs undergo incomplete metamorphosis to become adults.
 During the summer in Oklahoma, the whole cycle takes about 44 days.
-In the warmer parts of the insect's range, there may be several generations each year.
+In the warmer parts of the insect's range, between 19 °C and 33 °C being considered ideal, there may be several generations (1-3) each year.
 The insects are restricted to the underside of the leaves where little black mounds of dried frass can be seen and the shed skins of the nymphs often adhere to the leaf.
 The upper surface of the leaf is speckled with white, near the veins at first, and the leaf becomes progressively paler or bronzed and may fall early.
 Overwintering generally takes place as adults in crevices or under flakes of bark, the insects being able to withstand temperatures down to at least -24 °C.